TheNathannator/PlasticBand/Docs/_Templates/Xbox 360 Base.md

 - XInput subtype: Name (Number)
   - If the subtype is not part of standard XInput subtypes, instead use "Number, not part of XInput standards" (replace `Number` with the subtype number).

-XInput type and subtype may be retrieved through the XInputGetCapabilities function of XInput.
+XInput type and subtype may be retrieved through the `XInputGetCapabilities` function of XInput.

 ## Input Info

 Detail input information here.

+### XUSB-Only Info

+Some input data is not present in the normal XInput report and instead requires lower-level access to the raw report that the device sends.
+Xbox 360 controllers all send 6 bytes at the end of their report which normally go unused, but some less conventional controllers such as some of the instruments make use of this data.

+Accessing this data usually requires raw USB access or interfacing directly with a driver, see the [Other Options](../Controller%20Communication%20Basics/Xbox%20360.md#other-options) section of the Xbox 360 communication doc for more info.

 ## Vibration Info